 Jamestown Settlement - This Virginia state run attraction next door to Colonial National Historical Park traces the settlement through film, three replica ships, the Powhatan village, and a colonial fort.

 Photo above: More foundations of the Jamestown settlement structures overlooking the river.
 Courtesy National Park Service.

 1. Both visitors centers at Yorktown and Jamestown have films that will orient you with the sites.
 Take the time to view them and get your first impression of the history that was made here.

 2. Held on most days, but not all, from July to November, take a Living History tour in the Jamestown section.
 Characters portraying John Rolfe to Lady Yeardley will help you travel back in time to the days of the formation of America.
 It should be a good trip.

 3. Visit the Powhatan Village at the Jamestown Settlement.
 It gives you a good glimpse into the life Pocahontas would have led in these days of 1607.

 Photo above: Historic Jamestowne Glassblower House.
-Courtesy Library of Congress.
+Courtesy National Park Service.